-Worship Services For Hallmark Holidays
+Worship Services for Holidays

 These worship services can be used in congregations who highlight special holidays throughout the year.
 Many congregants observe social holidays.
 Worship leaders are faced with an important question: How do we honor the family celebrations of our church members and still maintain worship as worship, our community’s encounter with God?
 These services seek to redeem our time, encouraging faithful worship by sanctifying our culture’s calendar.

 A Service For Valentine’s Day

 This worship service centers on Paul’s prayer for the Ephesians, that they would be rooted in love.
 Here are some materials to get you started creating your own worship service.

 This worship service borrows elements from Celtic Christianity and is inspired by the missional ministry of St. Patrick.
 It centers on Jesus’ call for us to be “salt and light,” as embodied in the missionary work of St. Paul.
 Here are some materials to get you started creating your own worship service.

 An Earth Day Celebration